verkoder/rcv/README.md

     Download rcv.py, and place in the same folder as the CSV files At a command prompt/terminal, type: python rcv.py

-Ballots are loaded, then the tabulator runs the instant runoffs and outputs:
+Ballots are loaded, then the tabulator runs the instant runoffs:
 ```
 296077 ballots collected!
 207487 ballots adjusted for undervotes